top of page

 This moment demands bold, structural shifts:

 🔥 Audit one system in your organization this month.
-Not for just “diversity numbers,” but for exclusion by design.
+Not just for “diversity numbers,” but for exclusion by design.
 Ask: who is systemically disadvantaged by how this operates?
 Who benefits?

 🔥 Move resources.
 Inclusion without redistribution is empty.
 Allocate budget, authority, and decision-making power to historically excluded groups.